jeffreysorgen/golf-club-sensors/implementation.md

 I need one reading - _knowing the orientation of the device._
 Since the Accelerometer +/- Z axis is up/down, then this is the sensor to use.
 Depending on how the device is attached, it's one of the three axes.
-It's mounted flat and perpendicular and 'long way' to the stick so the axis changes to the Y-axis.
+It's mounted flat and perpendicular to the stick, so the axis changes to the Y-axis.
-The axis is only "opposite" when the club handle is pointing down.
+The axis is "opposite" when the club handle is pointing down and in Resting state.
-When the handle is upright, the club is in play and the sensor is in Ready state.
+When the handle is upright the club is in play, and the sensor is in Ready state.

 #### For energy conservation:
 First, understand the orientation of the device.
-Then, make the device **beep** only when it identifies a state change.
+Then, make the device **beep** only when it identifies a _state change_.
 After two minutes in Resting state, the state changes to Timeout state, and halts other sensors.
+(To-do: Technical description of Timeout state.)
 It then listens only for Ready state.

-## Accelerometer: Continued...
+## Accelerometer: Setting it up

 ### Use the Accelerometer readings to determine its orientation to get start/rest orientation of the device
 - Attach the device to a stick in a perpendicular fashion as shown here. _Imagine your golf club is either being used, or is put back in the golf bag._